conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 ```

-This would generate a specific key for this field and encrypt it - and then store this key in the gateway storage (under the key `fieldKeySecret-name-{{record.key}}`).
-The key stored is also encrypted for security - and the secret in Vault under the `masterKeyId` is used for this.
+That will generate a specific key for this field and encrypt it, then store it in Gateway storage (under `fieldKeySecret-name-{{record.key}}`).
+The stored key is also encrypted for security using `masterKeyId` secret in Vault.

 #### Decryption